-I've spent my career in the space between the classroom and the street — designing curricula, credentialing instructors, mentoring new providers, and scaling programs that actually work.
-I treat curriculum as a dynamic architecture, not a static document, and I measure success by what happens after the course ends: certification outcomes, retention, and field performance.
+The space between the classroom and the street is where the real work happens — designing curricula, credentialing instructors, mentoring new providers, and scaling programs that actually work.
+Curriculum isn’t a static document; it’s a dynamic architecture, and success is measured by what happens after the course ends: certification outcomes, retention, and field performance.

-I started in the field, not the office.
-At Manheim Township EMS in Lancaster County, I worked as a member of the Sudden Cardiac Arrest Association and attended the first Resuscitation Academy in Seattle — bringing that model back to Pennsylvania to promote the first 911-dispatched AED integration in the region.
-I generated more than $500,000 in funding for police AED programs, introduced pit crew CPR and AED integration to the local EMS system, and launched a community fall prevention program.
+It all started on the truck.
+At Manheim Township EMS in Lancaster County, membership in the Sudden Cardiac Arrest Association led to attending the first Resuscitation Academy in Seattle — and bringing that model back to Pennsylvania to promote the region’s first 911-dispatched AED integration.
+More than $500,000 in funding went to police AED programs, pit crew CPR and AED integration came to the local EMS system, and a community fall prevention program launched alongside it.
 That operational foundation — 911 systems, cardiac arrest response innovation, community paramedicine — is what everything since has been built on.

 The thread through all of it is the same: how do you take someone new to this work and turn them into someone who stays?
-That question drives everything I build — from onboarding systems to mentorship frameworks to the books I'm writing now.
-I also speak on these topics at conferences, including presentations on AI tools for collegiate EMS onboarding and workforce retention strategies.
+That question drives everything — from onboarding systems to mentorship frameworks to the books now in print.
+Speaking engagements at conferences and events, including the EMSC Libya graduation at the National Press Club, focus on workforce retention, AI tools for EMS onboarding, and the systems that turn new providers into people who stay.

-EMS systems design and operations, cardiac arrest resuscitation systems and AED integration, BLS/ALS curriculum and assessment, critical care and interfacility transport, community paramedicine, collegiate EMS, pediatric and geriatric emergency care, regulatory compliance and accreditation (NEES, NREMT, NEMSES, CAAHEP/CoAEMSP), workforce development and retention, instructor credentialing and QA/QI, psychometric item development and exam content, and emergency management.
+EMS systems design and operations, tactical medicine and casualty care, cardiac arrest resuscitation systems and AED integration, BLS/ALS curriculum and assessment, critical care and interfacility transport, community paramedicine, collegiate EMS, pediatric and geriatric emergency care, regulatory compliance and accreditation (NEES, NREMT, NEMSES, CAAHEP/CoAEMSP), workforce development and retention, instructor credentialing and QA/QI, psychometric item development and exam content, and emergency management.

 James is one of the best teachers I have had the privilege of working with.
 He was a just leader, an empathetic mentor, an engaging educator, and an honorable man.
-He does an incredible job adjusting on the fly to address needs as they arise, pivoting to meet his students where they are.
+James does an incredible job adjusting on the fly to address needs as they arise, pivoting to meet his students where they are.
+He is responsible, respectful, and kind.
+He is organized, prepared, and diligent.
 You will meet no harder worker in EMS education.

 James is an engaging educator who regularly displays servant leadership in and out of the classroom.
 His innovative spirit and ability to build a team makes him a valuable asset to any organization.

-The Ordinary Hours and The Other Seat — two books about the informal, unglamorous work of keeping new people in EMS.
-Launching spring 2026.
+The Ordinary Hours (2026) — a book about the informal, unglamorous work of keeping new people in EMS.
+Its companion, The Other Seat, is forthcoming.
+Published by Oak Street Press.

 emsmentorship.comWriting on EMS, leadership, curriculum design, QA/QI, and workforce development.